-Energy audits should consider both short-term and long-term financial benefits for your community and provide easy, cost-effective solutions for saving energy.
+A comprehensive, solid energy audit should consider both short-and long-term financial benefits for your community and provide easy, cost-effective, energy-saving solutions.
 Your property management company can recommend a reliable energy auditor.

 Benchmarking involves tracking and reporting what similar communities spend on electricity, gas and water to identify opportunities for improvement.
 It consists of collecting data before and after implementing efficiency measures so your community gets a clear picture of what it is saving.

 According to the Environmental Protection Agency, buildings that benchmark reduce energy use by an average of 2.4% annually.
-Your board can compare your energy usage and costs to comparable communities that have implemented energy-efficient measures with the help of an experienced property management company.
+A solid property management company can help you find a comparable community that has implemented energy-efficient measures so you can compare how your energy usage and costs measure up.

-For more benchmarking info, read The Definitive Guide to Florida and Georgia Condominium & HOA Operating Spend Vol. 3.
-This tool compares your association’s expenses to similar communities.
+For more info about benchmarking, read The Definitive Guide to Florida and Georgia Condominium & HOA Operating Spend Vol. 3, a tool that can be used to compare your community association’s expenses to similar communities.

 Tip #3.
-Implement energy-saving measures in your condo or community association.
-Encourage your residents to do the same.
+Implement energy-saving measures in your condo or community association and encourage your residents to do the same in their homes.

-Here are some recommendations for reducing energy consumption.
+Below are some recommendations for reducing energy consumption:

 • Energy-efficient lighting: Use LED lights instead of traditional incandescent bulbs.
 LEDs consume less energy and have longer lifespans.